Loyola University's Sister Jean shares secret to longevity ahead of 100th birthday

 HAPPY BIRTHDAY SISTER JEAN!

 So far, Sister Jean's life has been about her love of faith, education, and of course basketball.
-Her dedication to all three has made her a strong fore on Loyola University's campus.
+Her dedication to all three has made her a strong force on Loyola University's campus.

 As she is about to hit the century mark, she shared her secret to longevity Tuesday night.